lflfm/sl_dateFormat/README.md

 ## JavaScript Date Format
 [originaly created by Steven Levithan](http://blog.stevenlevithan.com/archives/date-time-format)

-_note from lflfm:_ I created this repository since there is no official one and I intend to make a couple of small improvements that might help others so I will add them as future commits to this repo...
+_note from lflfm:_ I created this repository since there is no official one and I wanted it to be multi-language out of the box (I have a need to show more than one language at a time).
+So my only change is making the strings multi-language (which you can see on the commit history, as I first posted the exact, original code)

 ---